 Since the solution of \eqref{lyaineqcc} is not unique, one may ask the question whether there is a solution $X$ that leads, in some sense, to an 'optimal' DH representation.
 It has been suggested in \cite{AchAC23} to solve the Lyapunov-like equation

 where $\mu<0$ is the spectral abscissa, i.e. the maximal real part of an eigenvalue of $A$.
-This choice of representation then leads to the smallest (maximal) eigenvalue of $R$ equal to $\mu$, which means that the field of values of $J-R$ lies completely to the left of the line $\mu+ i \mathbb R$.
-Furthermore, it then follows that the decay of the spectral norm of the fundamental solution matrix $\|e^{(J-R)t}\|$ is bounded by $1+\mu t+ {\mathcal O}(t^2)$, see also \cite{AchAM21,AchAM23}.
+This choice of the representation then leads to a (maximal) smallest eigenvalue of $R$ that is equal to $\mu$, which means that the field of values of $J-R$ lies completely on the left of the line $\mu+ i \mathbb R$.
+Furthermore, it then follows that that the decay of the spectral norm of the fundamental solution matrix $\|e^{(J-R)t}\|$ is then bounded by $1+\mu t+ {\mathcal O}(t^2)$, see also \cite{AchAM21,AchAM23}.

 \end{remark}